 Surfing is a really important facet of my life.
 It's one of several, but one with a golden share.

-It doesn't shape my lifestyle or my essence, but it inspires, heals me, and connects me with Nature whenever I sit and wait for a wave.
+It doesn't shape my lifestyle or essence, but it inspires, heals, and connects me with Nature whenever I sit and wait for a wave.

-And if there's a cliché that has always been around but perfectly summarizes the whole experience is this one: "only a surfer knows the feeling."
+And if there's a cliché that has always been around but perfectly summarizes the whole experience, it is this one: "Only a surfer knows the feeling."

 Life is a collection of ups and downs, steep ascending and descending hills, peaks, and deep valleys.

 We're invited to ride all the joys and sorrows until our journey comes to an end.
 Life is a miracle, even though we rarely realize how valuable it is.

 Some of us struggle to figure out how to go through and survive these daily rollercoasters and end up in a spiral of negativity, stress, hate, depression, loneliness, and isolation.